Jockey Full of Bourbon

 changed to:

-But my more basic question is: if you can't sing a song the way it's written, should you maybe pick a different song?
+But my more basic question is: if you can't sing a song the way it's written, should you still record the song?

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~